dustinfast/myfs/README.md

 The design was chosen to meet the following requirements:

 * Global variables may not be used due to FUSE constraints.
-* Pointers to area's in memory must now to be stored into the filesystem in order to facilitate file backup and restore.
+* Pointers to area's in memory must not be stored into the filesystem in order to facilitate file backup and restore.
 Instead, offsets must be stored.
 * The applicaton must not leak memory or segfault.
-* Errors may must not cause the application to exit.
+* Errors must not cause the application to exit.

-Additionally, the implemenation assumes only absolute paths are ever passed to the 13 funcs "__myfs_..._implem" functions.
+Additionally, the implemenation assumes only absolute paths are ever passed from FUSE to each emulator function.

 ## Test Results